ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Now we can try to implement our algorithm of pressing "a" key in the Notepad window through a direct interaction with WinAPI functions.
 The most important thing now is a way to keystrokes emulation.
 Thus, usage the **WinGetHandle** and **WinActivate** AutoIt function will be kept.

-This is a **SendInput.au3** application code for implementing the algorithm through WinAPI interaction:
+This is a [`SendInput.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/SendInput.au3) script that implements the algorithm through WinAPI interaction:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:Notepad]")
 WinActivate($hWnd)